ddeannew/ddeannew.github.io/publications.md

 ## Magazine Publications
+[6] Wah, D. (2026).
+[When Math Meets Dr. Seuss: Our Brain's Shared System for Mathematics and Language](https://songsuwo.ca/thedorsalcolumn/vol7-iss1-deanne-wah) The Dorsal Column, 7(1). \
+[6] Wah, D. (2024).
+[How the Brain Fine-Tunes Itself in Preparation for Childbirth](https://songsuwo.ca/thedorsalcolumn/research-highlight-deanne-wah) The Dorsal Column, Research Highlights. \
 [5] Wah, D. (2023).
 [Strong ties: who do we share our microbiome with?](https://songsuwo.ca/thedorsalcolumn/research-highlight-deanne-wah-1) The Dorsal Column, Research Highlights. \
 [4] Wah, D. (2023).
 [Brains in synchrony: A study of social cognition and Despicable Me?](https://songsuwo.ca/thedorsalcolumn/vol4-iss1-deanne-wah) The Dorsal Column, 4(1). \
 [3] Wah, D. (2022).
 [Using brain scanning to communicate when all else fails](https://songsuwo.ca/thedorsalcolumn/vol3-iss3-deanne-wah).
 The Dorsal Column, 3(3). \